seancorfield/honeysql/README.md

 If you find yourself registering an operator, a function (syntax), or a new clause, consider submitting a [pull request to HoneySQL](https://github.com/seancorfield/honeysql/pulls) so others can use it, too.
 If it is dialect-specific, let me know in the pull request.

-## TODO

-- [ ] Create table, etc.

-## Extensions

-* [For PostgreSQL-specific extensions falling outside of ANSI SQL](https://github.com/nilenso/honeysql-postgres) -- these will all be core in 2.0!

 ## License

 Copyright (c) 2020-2021 Sean Corfield.
 HoneySQL 1.x was copyright (c) 2012-2020 Justin Kramer and Sean Corfield.